gitter-badger/opencpu-spark-executor/README.md

-While data scientists can leverage the computing power of Spark within R applications in these types of application deployments, these same R capabilities are not available to Spark application developers on the JVM.
+While data scientists can leverage the computing power of Spark within R applications in these types of application deployments, these same R capabilities are not available to Scala, Java or Python developers.

 ####3.
 Scala | Java + R (ROSE) Spark Application Deployment